OrchardCMS/OrchardCore/src/docs/reference/modules/Recipes/README.md

 ### Lucene Step

 The Lucene index step allows you to run the Lucene indexation of content types.
+You can also set the default Lucene Settings.

 ```json
     {